Videodisc

 Videodisc (or video disc) is a general term for a laser- or stylus-readable random-access disc that contains both audio and analog video signals recorded in an analog form.
 Typically, it is a reference to any such media that predates the mainstream popularity of the DVD format.
-The first mainstream official Videodisc was the Television Electronic Disc (TED) Videodisc, and the newest is the 4K Ultra HD Blu-Ray Disc.
-As of September 2023, the active video disc formats are Blu-ray Disc, DVD, and in other regions because of the price difference from DVD, Video CD (VCD) and SVCD.
+The first mainstream official Videodisc was the Television Electronic Disc (TED) Videodisc, and the newest is Ultra HD Blu-ray.
+As of 2026, the active video disc formats are DVD, Blu-ray and Ultra HD Blu-ray.
+In some regions, Video CD (VCD) and Super Video CD (SVCD) are still manufactured.

 History

 Georges Demeny on March 3, 1892 patented a "phonoscope", designed in 1891, that can project chronophotographic pictures on a glass disc.

 Eadweard Muybridge used his zoopraxiscope to project chronophotographic pictures on a glass disc in 1893.

 E & H T Anthony, a camera maker based in New York, marketed in 1898 a combination motion picture camera and projector called "The Spiral" that could capture 200 images arranged in a spiral on an 8-inch diameter glass plate.
 When played back at 16 frames per second, it would give a running time of 13 seconds.

 Theodore Brown patented in 1907 (UK patent GB190714493) a photographic disk system of recording approximately 1,200 images in a spiral of pictures on a 10-inch disk.
 Played back at 16 frames per second, a disk provides around one and a quarter minutes of material.
 The system was marketed as the Urban Spirograph by Charles Urban, and discs were produced - but it soon disappeared.

-John Logie Baird created the Phonovision system in the early 1930s, which mechanically produces about four frames per second.
-The system was not successful.
+John Logie Baird created the Phonovision system in the late 1920s, which allows him to successfully capture the crude video signal of 30 scanning lines onto gramophone discs.
+However, due to limitations, the system never made it as a commercial product.

 P.M.G.
 Toulon, a French inventor working at Westinghouse Electric during the 1950s and 1960s, patented a system in 1952 (US Patent 3198880) which uses a slow spinning disc with a spiral track of photographically 1.5 millimeter wide recorded frames, along with a flying spot scanner, which sweeps over them to produce a video image.
 This was intended to be synchronously combined with playback from a vinyl record.
 It appears a working system was never produced.
 It has similarities with the tape based Electronic Video Recording system, which was released for professional use.

 Westinghouse Electric Corporation developed a system in 1965 called Phonovid, that allows for the playback of 400 stored still images, along with 40 minutes of sound.
 The system uses a standard record player, and builds the picture up slowly.